 Okra fruit are harvested when immature, usually 5 to 6 days after the flower has opened (TNAU-NAIP 2011).
 Mature okra fruit are fibrous and not suitable for consumption but are used for fibre or seed production.
-Farmers harvest okra every other day when the fruit has reached the desired size (Reddy 2019b).
+Farmers harvest okra generally every other day when the fruit have reached the desired size (Reddy 2019b).
 Harvesting often occurs in the morning when the fruit are cool, beginning 60 to 70 days after sowing and continuing for up to 6 months (Government of India 2017a; TNAU-NAIP 2011; Tuskegee University 2009; Vidhi 2016).

-Okra fruit are harvested by hand using cotton gloves to bend the fruit back until the peduncle snaps.
+Okra fruit are harvested by hand by bending the fruit back until the peduncle snaps.
 Occasionally clippers are used to minimise damage to the fruit and ensure a short peduncle is retained with the fruit (Dhall, Sharma & Mahajan 2012).
-In the field, fruit are placed in a cloth bag holding about 2-3 kg of fruit at a time.
+In the field, fruit are placed in either clean crates or cloth bags, each holding about 2-3 kg of fruit at a time.
 Figure 2.4 shows harvesting of okra.